Posted on 17/01/2022 by Joseph Treacy

 Some simple ways to be healthier include:

-- Take a proper break (56% of British workers don’t take their full lunch break, with the average worker only taking 27 minutes)
+Take a proper break (UK workers are putting in an additional 20 working days per year by skipping all or some of their lunch breaks, with the average worker only taking 28 minutes)

 6. Update your CV

 Even if you’re not looking for a new job right now, it’s a good idea to regularly update your CV.
 Recording your responsibilities, qualifications and achievements is much easier when they’re fresh in your mind than trying to remember everything under an application deadline.